Written by AnnaChiara Della Corte

 In fact, the “Bio-Aristocracy” here is equivalent to a rather artistic demiurgic vocation.
 Given their “divine nature” the bio-aristocratic reigns over the other two human-like species that inhabit the earth: the “Naturals,” similar to existing men, and the “Wild,” who look human but have animal intelligence.

-The works on display are complemented by a generous arrangement of a textual nature that encompass the first three volumes of the saga, installed in such a way as to compose a monumental storyboard, a potentially infinite set of meta-narratives.
+The works on display are complemented by a generous arrangement of a textual nature that encompasses the first three volumes of the saga, installed in such a way as to compose a monumental storyboard, a potentially infinite set of meta-narratives.

 Nature and guile, femininity and masculinity, the primal and the divine – all move us constantly between alternate destinations.
-There is an almost reassuring triumph of colorful fruit and nature; a modern Bacchus arises, able to generate even an eau de toilette, whose packaging is nothing short of the original, since the spray comes directly from the backside.
+There is an almost reassuring triumph of colorful fruit and nature; a modern Bacchus arises, able to generate even an eau de toilette, whose packaging is nothing short of the original since the spray comes directly from the backside.
 “I’ll let you try it,” says the curator, taking my wrist.

 I would have preferred not to have that scent bestowed, accompanying me for the rest of the day.
 However, it’s not every day that you can wear an artist’s fragrance, right?